Vadim152/Fallow-Earth/README.md

 A simple chopping tool is available via the `TreeChopController` script.
 When the game starts you can open the **Приказы** menu which contains a **Срубить** button.
 Toggle this and click or tap on any tree tile to designate it for chopping.
 When active, the button now animates by pressing inward so it's clear you can tap on trees.
 Free colonists will automatically receive tasks to move to the tree and remove it.
 Selected trees are tinted slightly brighter so you can easily see which ones you've marked.

+Colonists now reserve their paths only for genuinely walkable tiles, so they can reliably step onto the tree or berry they are interacting with without the reservation system blocking the final tile.

 Chopped trees now drop a `WoodLog` object at their position.
 Each log displays how much wood was gathered (between 30 and 50).